TheCSharpAcademy/CodeReviews.Console.Flashcards/Flashcards.Eyad-Mostafa/README.md

 ### 4. Manage Stacks

 - Create and manage stacks of flashcards.
-- View all recorded study sessions. **Note:** The time in this screenshot is `12:00:00 AM` because SQL was used to insert test data for a larger sample.
+- View all recorded study sessions.

+**Note:** The time in the screenshot below is `12:00:00 AM` because SQL was used to insert test data for a larger sample.
 During actual usage, the application records the real session time.

 ## Key Learnings